 CHURCH HISTORY-The story of Christianity from its founding to the present time.
 Emphasis is laid on the small bodies of saints who dared to disagree with prevalent notions and so have assisted in keeping alive the true faith in all ages.
-Horsch's History of Christianity.
+Horsch's History of Christianity, or Mimeograph notes.